Sylvia Patterson

-Sylvia Patterson (born 8 March 1965) is a Scottish author and music journalist.
-A former contributor to Smash Hits and the NME, she is the author of the memoirs I'm Not With The Band (2016) and Same Old Girl (2023).
+Sylvia Patterson (born 8 March 1965) is a Scottish author and music journalist from Perth, Scotland, and is one of the most prominent female pop journalists of her generation.
+A former contributor to Smash Hits and the NME, she is the author of the memoirs I'm Not With The Band (2016), Same Old Girl (2023) and I'm Not With The Man (2026).

-Life
+Early life

-Patterson grew up in Perth, Scotland, the youngest of five children.
+Patterson grew up in Perth, Scotland, the youngest of five children, and attended Perth Grammar School.
 Her father, an accountant, had been a Japanese prisoner of war on the Burma railway.
-Her mother worked as a psychiatric nurse.
+Her mother worked as a psychiatric nurse, and in her 2016 memoir, I'm Not With The Band, Patterson describes her difficult upbringing, including her mother's alcoholism.
+Patterson first started writing as a teenager, writing reviews about her 'post punk heroes' for her school magazine.

 Career

 Her writing career began straight from school.
 She worked on various magazines for Dundee publisher D.C.
 Thomson.
 In February 1986 she moved to London after successfully applying for a staff writer job on her favourite magazine, Smash Hits.
 Inspired by her mentor, Tom Hibbert, who interviewed her for the job, Patterson was a key contributor in shaping the magazine's much-celebrated irreverent, comic style during its mid- to late-1980s sales peak of a million copies a fortnight.
 By the early 1990s, Patterson had left Smash Hits to work freelance, going on to become a prolific contributor to the NME, The Face and, by the late 2000s, Q magazine, as well as writing for broadsheets and women’s magazines including Glamour, The Guardian, the Sunday Times and as a weekly columnist for Scotland’s Sunday Herald.